 I don’t know about you, but I wouldn’t buy an elliptical to just march in place.

-How big is big enough?
-Depends a little on your height, but the gold standard for home ellipticals is a stride length of 20″.
-It’s been shown that most people can comfortable use an elliptical with a stride length of this size.
+It’s been shown that most people can comfortable use an elliptical with a stride length of this size (although shorter folks might prefer shorter strides).

-The Sole E95 passes our first test and comes in with a 20″ stride length.
+Well, the Sole E95 passes our first test and comes in with a 20″ stride length.

 Besides an appropriate stride length, the E95 also comes with a heavy-duty frame.
-The solid steel structure can handle users weighing up to 400 lb.

 Flywheel

-Yes, ellipticals use flywheels too, just like the spin cycles.
+Yes, ellipticals use flywheels too.

 And that’s because the extra weight builds more momentum as the wheel spins.
 This reduces down time between strokes and makes for a more fluid feel.

-Elliptical flywheels vary greatly.
+And elliptical flywheels vary greatly.

 A lot of budget ellipticals come with flywheels in the 13 – 18 lb range, but higher-end models should come with flywheels over 20 lb.